amihaiemil/amihaiemil.github.io/_posts/2020-02-03-get-a-mac-for-opensource.md

 ---
 Hold on, I'm not an Apple fanboy!
 Yet, you might find this post interesting.

-I'm writing Java, sometimes Python and I am using opensource technologies exclusively.
+I'm writing Java, sometimes Python, and I am using opensource technologies exclusively.
 Here's why I decided to get a Macbook.

 <figure class="articleimg">